Can The U.S. Use Its Growing Supply Of Rapid Tests To Stop The Virus?

 In addition, there are troubling questions about how reliable the new antigen tests are when used to screen large numbers of people.
 They tend to produce more false negatives and false positives than the existing molecular tests.
 And the tests have never really been carefully evaluated to screen large numbers of people without symptoms.

-"We really yet know how these tests perform in people without symptoms.
+"We really don't yet know how these tests perform in people without symptoms.
 So there are cautions about using them in those populations," Nuzzo says.
 "We need to better understand how they work."

 Supporters of widespread use of rapid tests acknowledge they may be less accurate in some ways.
 But the tests tend to be more effective at spotting infected people when they are most infectious, which is what's most important, the supporters say.
-And the tests' shortcomings could be outweighed by their potential to enable frequent, repeated testing which means more positive cases can be identified overall, they say.
+And the tests' shortcomings could be outweighed by their potential to enable frequent, repeated testing, which means more positive cases can be identified overall, they say.

 But another problem is many states are failing to capture and report the results of antigen tests, in part because many places using them, such as nursing homes and universities, often don't have efficient ways to transmit the results to public health authorities.